How to Fix “The Default Gateway is Not Available” Error?

-The “Default gateway is not available” error occurs when Windows is unable to establish a connection with the network router’s gateway.
-This typically indicates an issue with the router’s functionality.
-Restarting your router can often resolve the problem.
+The “Default gateway is not available” error happens when Windows can’t connect to the network router’s gateway.
+This usually means there’s a problem with the router.
+Restarting your router often fixes it.
+If not, the issue might be due to:

 The Default Gateway is not Available Error Message

-• Third-Party Programs: Third-party firewalls and antivirus programs can sometimes block access to your router for certain applications, leading to the “default gateway is not available” error.
+• Third-Party Programs: Some firewalls and antivirus programs can block access to your router, causing this error.

-• DNS Server: Incorrect DNS settings can also cause this error.
-Make sure your DNS settings are configured correctly to avoid encountering this issue.
+• DNS Server: Wrong DNS settings can cause this error.

 1. Change Network Adapter Power Settings